open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 // Server provides an interface for HTTP server instrumentations to set the
 // proper semantic convention attributes and metrics into their data. type Server interface {
-	// RecordMetrics records the metrics from the provided HTTP request.
+	// Record records the telemetry (spans and metrics) from the provided HTTP
-	RecordMetrics(ctx context.Context, w ResponseWrapper)

-	// RecordSpan sets the span attributes and status code based on the HTTP
 	// request and response.
+	//
 	// This method does not create a new span.
 It retrieves the current one from
 	// the context.
 	// It remains the instrumentation's responsibility to start and end spans.
-	RecordSpan(ctx context.Context, req *http.Request, w ResponseWrapper, cfg ...ServerRecordSpanOption)
+	Record(ctx context.Context, req *http.Request, w ResponseWrapper, cfg ...ServerRecordOption)
 }

-// ServerRecordSpanOption applies options to the RecordSpan method type ServerRecordSpanOption interface{}
+// ServerRecordSpanOption applies options to the RecordSpan method type ServerRecordOption interface{}
 ```

-The `ClientRecordSpanOption` and `ServerRecordSpanOption` functional options
+The `ClientRecordOption` and `ServerRecordOption` functional options allows
-allows passing optional parameters to be used within the `RecordSpan` method,
+passing optional parameters to be used within the `Record` method, such as the
-such as the HTTP route.
+HTTP route.

 When the data those options provide is not specified, the related span
 attributes will not be set.